 Role in Achieving Million Dollar Grant

-by the U. S. Department of Education's Fund for the Improvement of Education
+given nationally by the U. S. Department of Education's Fund for the

-have been working to integrate character education into the curriculum.
+local school systems have been working to integrate character education

-approaches to meet children's character education needs.
+a range of approaches to meet children's character education needs.

 This pilot program was designed to allow school systems to network and

 share ideas to find out what works best in different communities.
 Each

 of the participating local school systems developed its own model character

-education program based on parent, teacher, and school administration input.
+education program based on parent, teacher, and school administration

 school environment for students by teaching values like caring, civic